Marlee Matlin: Activism

-In October 2007, she was appointed to the Gallaudet University Board of Trustees.
+In October 2007, she was appointed to the Gallaudet University board of trustees.
 On July 26, 2010, Matlin signed a speech at an event commemorating the 20th anniversary of the Americans with Disabilities Act.
 In the following year, Matlin was a finalist on the NBC show The Celebrity Apprentice, competing to win money for her charity, The Starkey Hearing Foundation, finishing in second place.
-However, on one episode of The Celebrity Apprentice, "The Art of the Deal", which was transmitted on April 3, 2011, she raised more funds than had ever been raised for charity in a single event on any television show before, $986,000.
+However, on one episode of The Celebrity Apprentice, "The Art of the Deal", which was transmitted on April 3, 2011, raised $986,000 for charity.
 Donald Trump, who was then hosting The Celebrity Apprentice, donated an additional $14,000 to make the contribution an even million.

 As of January 2015, Matlin acts as the ACLU's celebrity ambassador for disability rights.
 As a "celebrity ambassador" for the ACLU, in attempts to bridge the gap between law enforcement and the deaf community, Matlin discussed the communication barriers when deaf individuals are stopped by the police.
 In recognition of her philanthropic work and her advocacy for the inclusion of people with disabilities, Matlin received the 2016 Morton E. Ruderman Award in Inclusion, a $120,000 prize given annually by Jay Ruderman of the Ruderman Family Foundation to one individual whose work excels at promoting disability inclusion.
 She won the Henry Viscardi Achievement Awards for disability advocacy in 2014.

 Personal life

 Matlin married Burbank police officer Kevin Grandalski on August 29, 1993, at the home of friend and fellow actor Henry Winkler.
 The couple first met while she was filming a scene from Reasonable Doubts outside the studio grounds; the police department had assigned Grandalski to provide security and control traffic.
 They have four children: Sarah (born 1996), Brandon (born 2000), Tyler (born 2002), and Isabelle (born 2003).

 In 2002, Matlin published her first novel, titled Deaf Child Crossing, which was loosely based on her own childhood.
 She later wrote and published a sequel titled Nobody's Perfect, produced on stage at the John F. Kennedy Center for the Performing Arts in partnership with VSA Arts in October 2007.

 Matlin's memoir, I'll Scream Later, was published in April 2009.
 In the book, she writes about her drug abuse and how it drove her to check herself into the Betty Ford Center.
 She discusses her rocky, two-year relationship with her significantly older Children of a Lesser God co-star William Hurt, who she says physically abused and raped her.
 She also discusses the sexual abuse she suffered as a child at the hands of her female babysitter.

 In 2025, Matlin was the subject of Marlee Matlin: Not Alone Anymore, a documentary film revolving around her life and career, directed by Shoshannah Stern, which had its world premiere at the 2025 Sundance Film Festival.
+On June 15, 2026, Matlin was the commencement speaker for the 2025-2026 graduates of the University of Oregon in Eugene, Oregon that included her youngest daughter.